Decentralized Event-Triggering for Control of Nonlinear Systems: Introduction

-The basic \textbf{contribution} of this paper is a methodology for designing implicitly verified decentralized event-triggers for control of nonlinear systems.
+The basic contribution of this paper is a methodology for designing implicitly verified decentralized event-triggers for control of nonlinear systems.
 The system architecture we consider is one with full state feedback but with the sensors distributed and not co-located with a central controller.
 The proposed design methodology provides event-triggers that determine when each sensor transmits data to a central controller.
 The event-triggers are designed to utilize only locally available information, making the transmissions from the sensors asynchronous.
 The proposed design guarantees asymptotic stability of the origin of the system with an arbitrary, but fixed \textit{a priori}, compact region of attraction.
 It also guarantees a positive lower bound for the inter-transmission times of each sensor individually.
 In the special case of Linear Time Invariant (LTI) systems, global asymptotic stability is guaranteed and scale invariance of inter-transmission times is preserved.
-For nonlinear systems, we also propose a variant with event-triggered communication from the central controller to the sensors that significantly increases the average sensor inter-transmission times.
+For nonlinear systems, we also propose a variant with the addition of event-triggered communication from the central controller to the sensors.
+This variant shows promise of significantly increasing the ``average" sensor inter-transmission times compared to the case when the controller does not transmit data to the sensors.
+Although our results fall short of mathematically proving an increase in the ``average" sensor inter-transmission times, some suggestive arguments are provided.
+Nevertheless, results are provided that guarantee or suggest design choices that would increase lower bounds on inter-transmission times.